Ritual: Sacral symbolism

 Particular objects become sacral symbols through a process of consecration which effectively creates the sacred by setting it apart from the profane.
 Boy Scouts and the armed forces in any country teach the official ways of folding, saluting and raising the flag, thus emphasizing that the flag should never be treated as just a piece of cloth.

 Performance

 The performance of ritual creates a theatrical-like frame around the activities, symbols and events that shape participant's experience and cognitive ordering of the world, simplifying the chaos of life and imposing a more or less coherent system of categories of meaning onto it.
 As Barbara Myerhoff put it, "not only is seeing believing, doing is believing."

+The theatricality of ritual may overlap with performance art.

 Genres

 For simplicity's sake, the range of diverse rituals can be divided into categories with common characteristics, generally falling into one three major categories: